TheJokr/tcpreq/README.md

 ### Application-layer Protocols (ALPs)
 Some of tcpreqs test cases require payload data, which is provided by pluggable ALP instances.
-Two popular ALPs come included in tcpreq: HTTP (from scratch) and TLS/SSL (via Python's `ssl` module).
+Two popular ALPs come included in tcpreq: HTTP (from scratch) and TLS/SSL (via Python's `ssl` module/OpenSSL).
 Additional ALPs can be added by creating classes derived from `BaseProtocol` in `tcpreq.alp` and importing them in the module's `__init__.py`.
 The documentation in the base class explains the interface currently used in the included test cases.
 Both `tcpreq.alp.http` and `tcpreq.alp.tls` serve as examples.